Cal1sto/Stratum-MTP/README.md

 # To be implemented

-01 - mining.subscribe - After connecting the client will send the mining.subscribe message.
+01 - mining.subscribe - After connecting the client will send the mining.subscribe message.<br>
-02 - mining.authorize - The client should authorize itself using the mining.authorize message.
+02 - mining.authorize - The client should authorize itself using the mining.authorize message.<br>
-03 - mining.set_target - The server will set the miners share target using the mining.set_target message.
+03 - mining.set_target - The server will set the miners share target using the mining.set_target message.<br>
-04 - mining.notify - The server will send the client mining.notify messages containing new and updated jobs.
+04 - mining.notify - The server will send the client mining.notify messages containing new and updated jobs.<br>
-05 - mining.submit - The client submits shares using the mining.submit message.
+05 - mining.submit - The client submits shares using the mining.submit message.<br>

 # Dev paused until

-01 - Own a Graphic board with minimum 8GB ram to be able to test end to end implementation.
+01 - Own a Graphic board with minimum 8GB ram to be able to test end to end implementation.<br>

-# Documentation references:
+# Documentation references

 https://github.com/zcoinofficial/mtp-stratum-mining-protocol